EankiFred/ux-outreach-agent/README.md

 This is a **prototype**, not a production system.

-**Intentionally out of scope:**
+**Out of scope:**

 - Persistent storage
 - Multi-user authentication
 - Compliance guarantees
 - Production-grade scoring models

-The goal is to demonstrate how decision-support for agentic systems can be structured—not to ship a finished product.
+The goal is to demonstrate how decision-support for agentic systems can be structured.

 ---